AdamKinnell/aws-lambda-poc/README.md

 + View the application source code package.

 They cannot:
-+ Make changes to any resources (including making changes to provisioned concurreny).
++ Make changes to any resources (including making changes to provisioned concurrency).
 + Deploy new code through the AWS Console.

 Any changes must follow the CI process after a merged commit to the `master` branch.